4 Must-Visit Regions in Morocco’s Desert

 After Tamdaght, you’re now only a few miles away from Ait Benhaddou.
 This is the most famous Kasbah in Morocco, an ancient maze-like fortification unquestionably worthy of its UNESCO World Heritage Site status.
 This 11th-century ksar held an important position along the trans-Saharan trade route, and its history is still tangible today.

 Spend a night in the old town, wander the empty alleys before the crowds come in, climb to the old granary at the top of the hill, and walk the old camel routes that once determined entire economies.
 Ascend the watchtower to view it all from above, or stay in the thick of it, watching local artists use saffron tea and the sun to create their works.
-This place is an absolute labyrinth, and for many, simply getting purposefully lost is on the list of things to do.

 From here, your Moroccan adventure lands you back in the big city, ready to depart from Marrakech.
 Or do it all again, south to north—who knows what you’ll find on your way back to Fes?